ACMILabs/lens-reader/README.md

 ```
 - `rgb_value` is a list of three values representing an RGB colour.
 Each value in the list should be 0-255.
 - `ramp_time` is a float that represents the time in seconds that the LEDs take to go from idle to the specified colour.
 - `cross_fade` is a float 0-1 that represents the fade percentage of the specified colour.
+0.0 = No effect; 1.0 = Total override.

 ### Response